 1. Studying in Victoria

 When it comes to education, Victoria has a lot to offer.
-In 2018, QS ranked the capital city of Victoria, Melbourne, as the third best student city after London and Tokyo.
-This ranking was on the basis of the reputation of universities, quality of living, the student mix, affordability and employer activity.
+In 2018, QS ranked the capital city of Victoria, Melbourne, as the third-best student city after London and Tokyo.
+This ranking considered the reputation of universities, quality of living, the student mix, affordability and employer activity.

-The top universities in Melbourne offer a wide range of courses in the fields of science, technology, creative arts or humanities.
-Whereas, regional Victoria focuses more on offering courses like forestry and education, agriculture and more.
+The top universities in Melbourne offer a wide range of science, technology, creative arts or humanities courses.
+At the same time, regional Victoria focuses more on providing courses like forestry and education, agriculture and more.

-Victoria owns world-renowned universities with great facilities, outstanding student services, and academic staff with international experience.
-High-quality vocational education and training institutions provide practical skills development ensuring that students have industry relevant skills.
+Victoria owns world-renowned universities with excellent facilities, outstanding student services, and academic staff with international experience.
+High-quality vocational education and training institutions provide practical skills development, ensuring that students have industry-relevant skills.